 Some of the Researchers at USDA and the Texas Children’s Hospital compared two varieties of Barley and concluded that one of the kinds may truly be good for obese and diabetic patients, due to its slow digestion process.
-This was published in Journal of Nutrition.
+This was published in the Journal of Nutrition.

-According to American Journal of Clinical Nutrition, January 2010, a set of Dutch researchers conducted a study and came to a conclusion that consumption of Barley improves Insulin sensitivity to 30%.
+According to the American Journal of Clinical Nutrition, in January 2010, a set of Dutch researchers conducted a study and came to the conclusion that consumption of Barley improves Insulin sensitivity to 30%.
 One more study published in Plant Foods and Human Nutrition, March 2008, a study in Japan conducted on 44 men with high cholesterol shows that intake of Barley reduced visceral fat & serum cholesterol, both of which are causes of cardiovascular risk.

 To include this in your weight loss diet, consult your respective nutritionist or your bariatric surgeon.
 For people under diabetes medication or insulin, consult your diabetologist or a metabolic surgeon before including in your diet.